 Dr. Tamara Smithers at 931-221-7789 or at email@example.com

-This nonrefundable application fee will be charged to the student's account once the student authorizes the Office of International Education during the application process.
+This non-refundable application fee will be charged to the student's account once the student authorizes the Office of Study Abroad and International Exchange during the application process.

 This tuition is based on 6 credit hours* Tuition is due prior to departure and will be billed to the student's account after registration.

-* If you are planning on taking only one course, you need to deduct $777 to the total.
+* If you are planning on taking only one course, you need to deduct TBA to the total.

-- full use of ACCENT Rome Study Center with local staff, computer access, lending library, study area, and classroom use for class.
+- Full use of ACCENT Rome Study Center with local staff, counseling, computer access, lending library, study area, and classroom use for class.